iamtalwinder/notes/Java/notes/7-classes-objects-methods.md

 2. What are wrapper classes? `2 times`
 3. Write down the syntax to create class and object?
 4. What is the difference between a class and an object?
-5. What is CLASS PATH?
-6. What is a constructor?
+5. What is a constructor?
 What is the use of constructors?
-7. What are parameterised constructors?
+6. What are parameterised constructors?

 ### Long